 3. One (1) representative of the Client Assistance Program established under 29 U.S.C.A. §732;

 4. One (1) representative from the service providers for the community rehabilitation program;

 5. Four (4) representatives of business, industry, and labor;

 6. Twelve (12) members representing a cross section of the following categories:

 a.
-Individuals with physical, cognitive, sensory, and mental disabilities;
+Individuals with physical, cognitive, sensory, and/or mental disabilities;

 b.
 Representatives of individuals with disabilities who have difficulty representing themselves; and